Parvez Rasool: Personal life

 In August 2017, Rasool married a girl from Ranipora, a village that falls on the Srinagar-Shopian highway, in Shopian district.
 His wife is a student of University of Kashmir and she completed her post Graduation from the same in Arabic.

+Controversy

+During his tenure as Jammu & Kashmir Cricket Association (JKCA) Chairman in 2021, Mithun Manhas, now the Chairman of Board of Control for Cricket in India had issued notice to Rasool, asking him to return a cricket roller allegedly taken by him.
+Rasool strongly denied this, saying that he was being victimised.
+The matter went on for quite some time, before getting quiet.